Technopy311/Nasa-APOD-utility/README.md

 ### Description

-This utility script, handles the requests and automatizes some processes using the Nasa's APOD api, whith this utility you can:
+This utility script (main.py), handles the requests and automatizes some processes using the Nasa's APOD api, whith this utility you can:

 1. Download and automatically setup the APOD image as your wallpaper.